 Cape Otway Lightstation to Castle Cove Drive: 25 kilometres // 27 minutes

-Castle Cove is an expansive sandy beach which is popular for surfing, sunbathing, or just to stretch your legs.
+Castle Cove is an expansive sandy beach that is popular for surfing, sunbathing, or just stretching your legs.
 However, it is unsuitable for swimming due to the powerful rip that dominates the waters out front of the beach.

 Castle Cove is one of the few places where the Great Ocean Road and the Great Ocean Walk converge.
-This is an off the beaten track stop which most sightseeing tours companies miss.
+This is an off-the-beaten-track stop, which most sightseeing tour companies miss.

-Castle Cove to Johannas Beach Drive: 5.5 kilometres // 8 minutes
+Castle Cove to Johanna Beach Drive: 5.5 kilometres // 8 minutes

-In previous years, the Bells Beach surf competition has moved to Johannas Beach because the swell has been better and bigger at Johannas Beach than at Bells.
+In previous years, the Bells Beach surf competition has moved to Johanna Beach because the swell has been better and bigger at Johanna Beach than at Bells.

 Port Campbell National Park

 The 12 Apostles are what really put the Great Ocean Road on the map.
-When people are traveling on the Great Ocean Road from Melbourne, 12 Apostles are what are on most people’s minds.
-These massive wind-sculpted formations which stand out of the Southern Ocean are truly impressive however there are some close runner ups in Port Campbell National Park.
+When visitors are travelling on the Great Ocean Road from Melbourne, 12 Apostles are what is on most people’s minds.
+These massive wind-sculpted formations that stand out of the Southern Ocean are truly impressive, however, there are some close runners-up in Port Campbell National Park.

 Things to Do in Port Campbell National Park:

-- Visit Gibson Steps: To feel really tiny, descend the steps at Gibson Steps and stand at the foot of Port Campbell National Park’s mammoth cliffs.
+• Visit the Gibson Steps: To feel really tiny, descend the Gibson Steps and stand at the foot of Port Campbell National Park’s mammoth cliffs, or walk down to the beach below Gibson Steps for a ground-level view.

-- Loch ard Gorge: This stunning gorge has an interesting history which you can read about on the plaques surrounding the attraction.
-Loch ard Gorge is one of the most beautiful sights along the Great Ocean Road.
+• Loch Ard Gorge: This stunning Loch Ard Gorge has an interesting history, which you can read about on the plaques surrounding the attraction.
+Loch Ard Gorge is one of the most beautiful sights along the Great Ocean Road.
+You can stand on top of the cliff of Lord Ard Gorge’s spectacular coastline and enjoy the view of huge cliffs and narrow openings out to sea.

 Port Campbell